FAQ ROBOTIC SYSTEMS

 Robot Arm is the term used for manufacturing applications when referring to industrial robots.
 Industrial robots are classified by the degrees of freedom (the type of movement), and manufacturing application or process.

-Automated Robots have different types of movement.
-The most common types of robots are:
+Robot Arms have different types of movement and the most common types of robots are:

 - Cartesian Robots – Robots have three linear movements based on the coordinate system (X,Y and Z).